-The U.S. Consulate in Guayaquil is one of our oldest diplomatic posts in Latin America and the oldest institution in Guayaquil– a testament to our commitment to working with our friends and partners in Ecuador.
-The U.S. and Gran Colombia (of which Ecuador was at that time a part) first established formal ties in 1824 through the Treaty of Peace, Friendship, Navigation and Commerce, which allowed each country to appoint Consuls and Vice Consuls in the other’s ports.
-Our first Consul General was William Wheelwright, a ship captain, and supercargo who managed the cargo of the owner’s trade, selling the merchandise in ports, and buying and receiving goods to be carried on the return voyage.
+The Consulate in Guayaquil is one of our oldest diplomatic posts in Latin America and the oldest institution in Guayaquil– a testament to our commitment to working with our friends and partners in Ecuador.
+The United States and Gran Colombia (of which Ecuador was at that time a part) first established formal ties in 1824 through the Treaty of Peace, Friendship, Navigation and Commerce, which allowed each country to appoint Consuls and Vice Consuls in each other’s ports.
+Our first Consul in Guayaquil was William Wheelwright, a ship captain, and supercargo who managed the cargo of the owner’s trade, selling the merchandise in ports, and buying and receiving goods to be carried on the return voyage.
 Wheelwright was Consul from 1825-1829.
 He later played an essential role in the development of steamboat and train transportation in Chile and other parts of South America.

 At the urging of Consul Horatio N. Beach, the U.S. Department of State upgraded the Consulate to a Consulate General in 1884.
-It is the only U.S. consulate in the Western Hemisphere outside of Mexico, Brazil and Canada, the Consulate in Guayaquil continues to highlight the importance of both Ecuador and Guayaquil.
-The Consulate provides consular services to Americans and Ecuadorians living in the coastal provinces of Guayas, Manabi, Los Rios, Santa Elena and El Oro; the southern highland provinces of Cañar and Azuay; the Amazonian province of Zamora Chinchipe; and the Galapagos Islands.
+It is the only U.S. consulate in the Western Hemisphere outside of Mexico, Brazil, and Canada.
+The Consulate General in Guayaquil provides consular services to Americans and Ecuadorians living in Guayas, Manabí, Los Rios, and Santa Elena along the coast; El Oro and Loja provinces bordering Peru; the southern highland provinces of Cañar and Azuay; the Amazonian province of Zamora Chinchipe; and the Galapagos Islands.